X. Jean de Jullienne

 The critics who accepted it into Watteau’s œuvre displayed a strong division as to when he would have painted it.
 Mathey dated it as early as 1711-12, whereas Adhémar, seconded by Macchia and Montagni, favored 1716.
 Posner thought it was executed c.
 1718 or a little later.
 Her earlier position notwithstanding, Adhémar also posited that it was painted with the aid of an assistant near the end of the artist’s life, in 1721.
 Temperini chose a date between 1711 and 1720, that is, at almost any point in the artist’s career.

 However, there have always been critics who were dubious about ascribing the portrait to the master.
 As far back as 1879, the anonymous author of the Guide raisonné de l’amateur et des curieux wrote, “C’est un Lancret, et un merveilleux Lancret.”
 When the picture entered the Louvre’s collection in 1972, a few dissenting opinions were voiced.
 One of the strongest rejections came from Germain Bazin, the honorary head curator of the Louvre : “Quand au pseudo-portrait de Jullienne que le Louvre vient d’acquerir, ce tableau, que je connais depuis fort longtemps, m’a paru toujours non seulement n’être pas de la main de Watteau, mais très différent de la «manière» de ce peintre."
 Even Rosenberg, who had been the curator when the acquisition was made, came to reject the attribution: although he included the portrait in the 1984 Watteau exhibition, his entry expressed doubts about the attribution.
 Then, two years later, he admitted that he was even more hesitant to accept it.
+In the 2016-17 exhibition where the Jacquemart-André drawing was included (still attributed to Watteau), the Louvre portrait was attributed to a follower of Watteau and was described just as a portrait of a gentleman.

 A number of alternative attributions have been offered.
 Saint Paulien attributed the picture to Jean François de Troy, the artist responsible for the portrait of Jean de Jullienne now in the Valenciennes museum.
 Doryck Sembaz (the pseudonym of Jean-Louis Guillemin) reported that some people had proposed the name of Jean-Baptiste Oudry.